Key points

 Once you know the day and time your target car is going up for auction, bidding is a fairly straightforward process:

-• Stick your hand up at a price you like and position yourself where auction staff can see you.
+• Stick your hand up at a price you like and position yourself where the auction staff can see you.
+If you are the highest bidder, the staff will approach you so you can pay your deposit.

-• If the car fails to reach its reserve price you can likely negotiate with the seller directly.
+• If the car fails to reach its reserve price, you can likely negotiate with the seller directly.

 If you’re unfamiliar with the bidding process, auction houses are usually happy for you to witness other auctions taking place so you can get a gist of what to do.
-From there you’ll need to sort out registration, insurance and finance.
+From there, you’ll need to sort out registration, insurance and finance.

 4. Registration

 By law, cars sold at auction must have a clear title, meaning there should be no finance owing on it.
-You can usually do a little bit of homework to see if a car you like has previously been stolen or written off through doing a check on the Personal Properties Securities Register (PPSR) for about $2.
-If your bid is successful, it’s usually just a case of signing over the registration papers at the auction house and then these are submitted to your traffic authority.
+You can usually do a little bit of homework to see if a car you like has previously been stolen or written off by doing a check on the Personal Properties Securities Register (PPSR) for about $2.

 5. Insurance